-Another cause leading the Pharisees to compromise their ethic was self-serving.
+Another cause leading the Pharisees to compromise their ethic was an interest in doing things that were self-serving.
 Jesus says of them that

 Matthew 23:5-8 They do all their deeds to be seen by others; for they make their phylacteries broad and their fringes long.
 6 They love to have the place of honor at banquets and the best seats in the synagogues, 7 and to be greeted with respect in the marketplaces, and to have people call them rabbi.
 8 But you are not to be called rabbi, for you have one teacher, and you are all students.

 Even the lure of money entered into their motives:

 Luke 16:14-15 The Pharisees, who were lovers of money, heard all this, and they ridiculed him.
 15 So he said to them, "You are those who justify yourselves in the sight of others; but God knows your hearts; for what is prized by human beings is an abomination in the sight of God.

 Jesus’ opposition to the Pharisees was an opposition to moral compromise.
 He built upon John the Baptist’s call to be baptized with a baptism of repentance for the forgiveness of sins in preparation for the coming of God’s Kingdom.
 He called his disciples to live fully under God’s rule without compromise.
 And he went to the cross to provide a sacrifice to save his people from their sins.
 But of the compromising Pharisees, he said,